dbierer/php-class-notes/php-iii-jan-2024.md

 # PHP Architect - Jan 2024

+## TODO
+* Add Middleware slide code to php-iii-demos repo

+* For the PHP III demos, get the `index.php` working correctly!

 ## Homework
+For Fri 02 Feb 2024
+* Lab: Adding Middleware

+* REST Service Development Lab
+  * Do all labs under this section

 For Wed 31 Jan 2024
 * Lab: Docker Image Build
   * Do all the labs in this section